 During Ramadan most, if not all Muslims will neither eat nor drink during the daytime and consequently many cafes, restaurants and even shops may open only after sunset.

-Ramadan starts 6 May 2019 (may alter by one day depending on location) and runs to 4 June.
-2020 from 24 April to 23 May.
+Ramadan in 2020 (may alter by one day depending on location) runs from 24 April to 23 May.
 Public eating, drinking and smoking by tourists may upset the locals.
 In one Muslim country the only alcohol served to us during our visit was in a teapot, into tea cups in a first class hotel.
 Furthermore service personnel may be missing, careless or irritable during the daytime.

 The last day of Ramadan, known as Idd al Fitr, can be a wild time with much celebrating, depending on location.